JS-RML/high_speed_scooping/README.md

 # High-Speed Scooping

 ## 1. Overview
 This repository contains the implementation of **High-Speed Scooping**, which refers to the task of picking up thin objects rapidly by interacting with the environment through a direct-driven gripper.
-The task of high-speed scooping addresses the limitation of [**Smack and Snatch**](https://www.youtube.com/watch?v=xnHtb0XP3U4&ab_channel=ManipulationLab), which is unstable for picking up relatively thin objects, for example, plastic cards.
+A stable pinch grasp configuration can be obtained by the scooping technique, which addresses the limitation of [**Smack and Snatch**](https://www.youtube.com/watch?v=xnHtb0XP3U4&ab_channel=ManipulationLab) that is unstable for grasping relatively thin objects, for example, plastic cards.

 ### *High-Speed Scooping*
 <p align = "center">